-Why is my iPad not charging – how to fix it?
+Why is my iPad not charging – how do I fix it?

 You may find many iPad users often searching on the web – why is my iPad not charging or why won’t my iPad charge?

-‘iPad not charging when plugged in’ is a frustrating issue that can make any iPad user think that something has gone wrong with his expensive tablet.
-Fortunately, you need not worry if you see your iPad won’t charge as there are proven solutions to the actual causes behind your doubt – why won’t my iPad charge?
-Both hardware and software may be the cause behind iPad charging issues.
+‘iPad plugged in not charging’ is a frustrating issue that can make any iPad user think that something has gone wrong with his expensive tablet.
+Fortunately, you need not worry if you see your iPad stopped charging as there are proven solutions to the actual causes behind your doubt – why won’t my iPad charge?
+Both hardware and software may be the cause behind why iPad will not charge.

-In this article, I am going to show the most common reasons why iPad won’t charge and how you can fix the issue yourself.
+In this article, I will show the most common reasons why iPad won’t charge and how you can fix the issue yourself.

-Before you can try to fix the iPad charging issues, the first thing you need to understand is why iPad won’t charge
+Before you can try to fix the iPad charging issues, the first thing you need to understand the problems with charging iPad

-Here are the most common reasons why is your iPad not charging when plugged in or charging slowly.
+Here are the most common iPad charging problems when plugged in or reasons for charging slowly.

 1. Damaged lightning cable;